svilupp/PromptingTools.jl/README.md

 ## Advanced Examples

-TODO:
+TODOs:

-[ ] Add more practical examples (DataFrames!)
+- [ ] Add more practical examples (with DataFrames!)
-[ ] Add mini tasks with structured extraction
+- [ ] Add mini tasks with structured extraction
-[ ] Add an example of how to build a RAG app in 50 lines
+- [ ] Add an example of how to build a RAG app in 50 lines

+### Seamless Integration Into Your Workflow
+Google search is great, but it's a context switch.
+You often have to open a few pages and read through the discussion to find the answer you need.
+Same with the ChatGPT website.

+Imagine you are in VSCode, editing your `.gitignore` file.
+How do I ignore a file in all subfolders again?

+All you need to do is to type:
+`aai"What to write in .gitignore to ignore file XYZ in any folder or subfolder?"`

+With `aai""` (as opposed to `ai""`), we make a non-blocking call to the LLM to not prevent you from continuing your work.
+When the answer is ready, we log it from the background:

+> [ Info: Tokens: 102 @ Cost: $0.0002 in 2.7 seconds
+> ┌ Info: AIMessage> To ignore a file called "XYZ" in any folder or subfolder, you can add the following line to your .gitignore file:
+> │
+> │ ```
+> │ **/XYZ
+> │ ```
+> │
+> └ This pattern uses the double asterisk (`**`) to match any folder or subfolder, and then specifies the name of the file you want to ignore.

+You probably saved 3-5 minutes on this task and probably another 5-10 minutes, because of the context switch/distraction you avoided.
+It's a small win, but it adds up quickly.

 ### Advanced Prompts / Conversations